On the volume of some Fano K-moduli spaces: Introduction

-The explicit examples considered in this work, are provided in \cite{OSS} and \cite{Fuji19b}.
-In these examples, the $K$-moduli spaces are GIT quotients, whose semistable locus equals the stable locus.
-In order to briefly explain the machinery adopted for calculating the CM volume, consider $X$ to be a normal Fano variety endowed with an action of a complex reductive Lie group $G. $ Consider the GIT quotient $M \colon = X //_{L} G$ with linearization $L$.
+The explicit examples of Fano $K$-moduli spaces considered in this work, are provided in \cite{OSS} and \cite{Fuji19b}.
+In these examples, the $K$-moduli spaces are GIT quotients.
+In the following, we briefly explain the machinery adopted for calculating the CM volume, that is the the degree of the CM line bundle descended on the coarse moduli space.
+Let $X$ be a normal variety endowed with an action of a complex reductive Lie group $G. $ Consider the GIT quotient $M \colon = X //_{L} G$ with linearization $L$.
 Suppose that the semistable locus of $M,$ denoted by $X^{ss}$, and the stable locus of $M,$ denoted by $X^s,$ satisfy $X^{ss}=X^{s}$.
 The latter condition gives the surjectivity of the \emph{Kirwan map},

-With that map the cohomology ring of $M$, can be studied via the equivariant cohomology ring of $X$.
+With that map the cohomology ring of $M$, can be described via the equivariant cohomology ring of $X$.
 When the Kirwan map is surjective, the Jeffrey-Kirwan residue formula \cite{JK95}

 is the best candidate for computing intersection product of classes in this case.
 In the above formula $\omega_0$, in the left hand side, denotes the symplectic form of the Marsdsen-Weinstein reduction coming from the symplectic picture of the GIT quotients \cite[Chapter 5]{Kir84}.
-In the right hand side $C^G$ is a constant depending on the $G$-action on $X,$ $\bar{\omega}$ denotes the \emph{equivariant extension} to the symplectic form on $X$ \cite[Chapter 9, section 9.3]{Jef19}. $\mathrm{Vol}(T),$ and $[dY]$ are the volume of the maximal torus $T$ of $G,$ and the measure on its Lie algebra $\mathfrak{t}$ induced by the restriction to $\mathfrak{t}$ of the fixed inner product on the Lie algebra of $G, \mathfrak{g}.$ The set $\mathcal{F}$ is the fixed point set of the maximal torus action, $i_F \colon F \hookrightarrow M$ is the inclusion, and $e_F$ is the equivariant Euler class of the normal bundle to $F$ in $M.$ Suppose that the \emph{GIT-stability conditions} matches with the \emph{$K$-stability conditions.} Then, the main strategy for calculating the volume can be outlined as follows:
+In the right hand side $C^G$ is a constant depending on the $G$-action on $X,$ $\bar{\omega}$ denotes the equivariant extension to the symplectic form on $X$ \cite[Chapter 9, section 9.3]{Jef19}. $\mathrm{Vol}(T),$ and $[dY]$ are the volume of the maximal torus $T$ of $G,$ and the measure on its Lie algebra $\mathfrak{t}$ induced by the restriction to $\mathfrak{t}$ of the fixed inner product on the Lie algebra of $G, \mathfrak{g}.$ The set $\mathcal{F}$ is the set of the connected components of the fixed point set of the maximal torus action, while $F$ denotes a single connected component.
+The map $i_F \colon F \hookrightarrow M$ is the inclusion, and $e_F$ is the equivariant Euler class of the normal bundle to $F$ in $M.$ \\